RuneWiki/RS-DataAPI/README.md

 `match` (optional): use a specific index to match against multiple build numbers

 All routes:
+`/find`: print openrs2 cache metadata
-`/download`: redirect to openrs2 for a specific revision `/find`: print openrs2 cache metadata
+`/download`: redirect to openrs2 for a specific revision `/read/:archive/:group`: download a decompressed group

 `/hashes`: name hashes for a cache in runestar format (tsv) `/hashes/:archive`: name hashes for a single archive in runestar format (tsv)